rmsk2/cartflash/README.md

 # cartflash

-This program allows you to write an image file which resides on any of your Foenix's drives to a flash extension cartridge.
-As the flash cartridge has a size of 256 KB the maximum file size is accordingly 256 KB.
-The flash cart organizes its memory in 8 KB blocks (strictly speaking in 4K blocks but the Foenix manages its memory in chunks of 8 = 2 * 4 KB blocks), which in turn means that there are 32 individually addressable blocks available on the cartridge which are numbered from 0 to 31.
+The flash expansion cartridge organizes its memory in 8 KB blocks (strictly speaking in 4K blocks but the Foenix manages its memory in chunks of 8 = 2 * 4 KB blocks), which in turn means that there are 32 individually addressable blocks available on the cartridge.
+These are numbered from 0 to 31.
+This program allows you to write a file which which resides on any of your Foenix's drives and contains one or several blocks of 8K size to consecutive blocks on the flash expansion cartridge.
+This data file is called a cartridge image or shorter an image file.
+As the flash cartridge has a size of 256 KB the maximum image file size is accordingly 256 KB.

 ## Usage